tinestaric/tinestaric.github.io/source/_posts/2024-04-24-new-operational-limits.md

 We could send **up to 600 requests per minute** (300 for sandbox environments), of which **5 were concurrently processed**, the rest piled in a queue of up to 95.
 When the queue was full, *429 - Too Many Requests* was returned.

+First, the change in rate limits.
+It changed from 600 per minute to **6000 per 5 minutes**.
+Meaning, we can now have **higher peaks** of requests as long as they're not too close together.

-The new limit is again per user.
+The new concurrency limit is again per user.
 Say we have **5 users**, we can have **25 OData requests processed concurrently** if they’re coming in as 5 different users.
 This also means we have 5 queues where the requests will wait.
 But the same ***“important detail”*** applies here.
 Just because we have 5 users in our environment doesn’t mean we can process 25 parallel requests. ***They will only be processed in parallel if they come in as 5 different users.***

 I personally always built integrations with BC by creating an Entra App Registration and sending all the requests as this one user, but to make use of this additional throughput, I started looking into **distributing the requests across multiple Entra Applications** and thus benefiting from parallel processing.
 More on that in the second part.

-There’s also a change in rate limits, it changed from 600 per minute to **6000 per 5 minutes**.
-Meaning, we can now have **higher peaks** of requests as long as they're not too close together.

 You can read more about the new operational limits [here][OperationalLimitsDocs].

 <hr/>

 But now let’s jump into **how to make the most of the new limits**.
-I would like to add that I'm **not much of a fan** of these session-hacking approaches. *Should we really be doing this?* Microsoft said yes, but honestly if they're giving us **additional capacity per user**, why add this (*maybe stupid*) limitation that it also needs to be **consumed per user?** This feels more like a workaround than an architectural approach.
+I would like to add that I'm **not a fan** of these session-hacking approaches. *Should we really be doing this?* Microsoft said yes, but honestly if they're giving us **additional capacity per user**, why add this (*maybe stupid*) limitation that it also needs to be **consumed per user?** Is it really *additional capacity per user*, when we can create an **unlimited amount of Entra Application users**?
+I have a feeling this will **change again soon**, as this is more of a workaround than an architectural approach.
 But hey, **sometimes workarounds are needed**.

 <hr/>